energywebfoundation/origin-247-sdk/packages/origin-247-certificate/README.md

 ### Testing

-Use `OnChainCertificateForUnitTestsModule` (instead of regular module) which abstracts away whole `issuer-api`, blockchain, database and Redis dependencies.
+Use `OnChainCertificateForUnitTestsModule` (instead of regular module) which abstracts away whole `issuer`, blockchain, database and Redis dependencies.
 This implementation stores certificates in memory.
 It is not bullet-proof (because it's really simple), but should handle most happy-paths.

 ## OffChain Module